racket/racket/collects/swindle/readme.txt

 * Some basic syntax extensions, including lambda &-keywords, and improved `define' and `let' forms.
-(Available separately using "base.ss".)
+(Available separately using "base.rkt".)

 * Generic setters with `set!', additional useful mutation forms:
   `pset!', `shift!', `rotate!', and some simple ones like `inc!', and `push!'.
-(Available separately using "setf.ss", where the names `setf!' and `psetf!' are used to avoid changing the Scheme form.)
+(Available separately using "setf.rkt", where the names `setf!' and `psetf!' are used to avoid changing the Scheme form.)

 * Easy macro-defining macros -- simple syntax-rules macros with `defsubst', and a generic `defmacro' utility, all with a local `let...' form, and extended to easily create symbol macros.
-  ("misc.ss")
+  ("misc.rkt")

-* A `collect' macro that provides very sophisticated list comprehensions and much more.  ("misc.ss")
+* A `collect' macro that provides very sophisticated list comprehensions and much more.  ("misc.rkt")

-* An `echo' mechanism which is an alternative to using format strings, and contains many useful features including a list iteration construct, and is easy to extend.  ("misc.ss")
+* An `echo' mechanism which is an alternative to using format strings, and contains many useful features including a list iteration construct, and is easy to extend.  ("misc.rkt")

-* A `regexp-case' syntax which is similar to a `case' on strings with easy access to submatches.  ("misc.ss")
+* A `regexp-case' syntax which is similar to a `case' on strings with easy access to submatches.  ("misc.rkt")

 * A CLOS-like object system -- based on Tiny CLOS, but with many extensions that bring it much closer to CLOS, and heavily optimized.
   Some added features include singleton and struct classes, applicable stand-alone methods, method-combination, and some MOP extensions.
-  (Available without syntax bindings in "tiny-clos.ss")
+  (Available without syntax bindings in "tiny-clos.rkt")

 * Good integration with the Scheme implementation: primitive values have corresponding Swindle classes, and struct types can also be used as